Frachtwerk/essencium-frontend/CONTRIBUTION.md

 ## How to Report a Bug

 If you discover a security vulnerability, **do not** open an issue.
-Instead, please email us at [XXXX](mailto:XXXX) directly, so we can address it promptly and confidentially.
+Instead, please email us at [contact@frachtwerk.de](mailto:contact@frachtwerk.de) directly, so we can address it promptly and confidentially.
 For reporting non-security-related bugs, we appreciate if you can use our bug report template, which provides a structured format for gathering essential information to reproduce and understand the issue.

 ## How to Suggest a Feature or Enhancement